krzl/Antarctica/README.md

 ```

 Open Antarctica.sln , change build configuration to Release, make sure that Game is selected as Startup Project

+On [releases page](https://github.com/krzl/Antarctica/releases) there is also available prebuild visual studio solution, however it requires to be unpacked in C:/Antarctica folder

 ## Controls